A User's Guide to Extracting Cosmological Information from Line-Intensity Maps: Conclusions

+The formalism presented in this work aims to be applicable to any emission line at any redshift.
+However, there might be some cases where astrophysical complexities affect the spatial distribution of the intensity of the lines, mainly through extending the emission beyond the size of a dark-matter halo.
+In these cases (e.g., radiative transfer for the Lyman-$\alpha$ line, reionization), the methodology as presented here might not be general enough and fail to marginalize over these effects.
+We leave the investigation of these scenarios to future work.

 Though we have focused here on power spectrum analyses, line-intensity maps contain a significant amount of information beyond their power spectra.
 Line-intensity fluctuations are generated by highly complex gas dynamics on sub-galactic scales, which gives rise to a significantly non-Gaussian intensity field.
-Alternative summary statistics, such as higher order correlations or the voxel intensity distribution~\cite{Breysse_VID}, are then needed in order to exhaust the information encoded in LIM observations.
+Although the power spectrum is also affected by the non-Gaussianities sourced by the inherent astrophysics of LIM and the non-linear collapse, alternative summary statistics, such as higher order correlations or the voxel intensity distribution~\cite{Breysse_VID}, are needed in order to fully exhaust the information encoded in LIM observations.
 Ideally, these summary statistics will be measured and analyzed with the power spectrum in tandem, accounting for their correlation, as first explored in Ref.~\citep{Ihle_VID-PS}.

 The methodology developed in this work should find ample opportunities for implementation.
-As a compelling example, we demonstrate in a companion paper, Ref.~\citep{Bernal_IM_letter}, that LIM can be used to efficiently probe the expansion history of the universe up to extremely high redshifts ($z\lesssim9$), possibly weighing in on the growing Hubble tension~\cite{Freedman:2017yms,RiessH0_19,Wong:2019kwg} and suggested models to explain it (including models of evolving dark energy, exotic models of dark-matter, dark-matter--dark-energy interaction, modified gravity, etc., see e.g.\ Refs.~\cite{Karwal:2016vyq,Raveri_DEMG,Kyriakos_dcdm,Poulin_EDE,Lin:2019qug,Kreisch_selfnu,Yang:2019nhz,Archidiacono:2019wdp,Hooper:2019gtx,Vattis:2019efj,Pandey:2019plg,Pan:2019gop,Desmond:2019ygn,Agrawal:2019lmo,Vagnozzi:2019ezj}).
+As a compelling example, we demonstrate in a companion paper, Ref.~\citep{Bernal_IM_letter}, that LIM can be used to efficiently probe the expansion history of the universe up to extremely high redshifts ($z\lesssim9$), possibly weighing in on the growing Hubble tension~\cite{Freedman:2017yms,RiessH0_19,Wong:2019kwg} and suggested models to explain it (including models of evolving dark energy, exotic models of dark-matter, dark-matter--dark-energy interaction, modified gravity, etc., see e.g.\ Refs.~\cite{Karwal:2016vyq,Raveri_DEMG,Poulin_EDE,Stephon_H0dilaton,Lin:2019qug,Kreisch_selfnu,Yang:2019nhz,Archidiacono:2019wdp,Hooper:2019gtx,Vattis:2019efj,Pandey:2019plg,Pan:2019gop,Desmond:2019ygn,Agrawal:2019lmo,Vagnozzi:2019ezj}).
 It can also be used to constrain model-independent expansion histories of the Universe~\cite{BernalH0,Poulin_H0,Joudaki:2017zhq} at the few-percent level.
 Our formalism could also be adapted to measure the velocity-induced acoustic oscillations~\citep{Munoz_vao_meth}, recently proposed in Ref.~\cite{Munoz_vao} as a standard ruler at cosmic dawn.

 We are eager for the next generation of LIM observations to be available for cosmological analyses, and hope that the general framework reported in this manuscript can guide its precise and robust exploitation.